-- 1. Any information on the project display or items that are acknowledgments, self-promotions or external endorsements are not allowed in the project booth. - a.
-The use of logos including known commercial brands, institutional crests or trademarks, flags unless integral to the project and approved by the SRC via inclusion in the Official Abstract and Certification. - b.
-Personalized graphic/logos that are developed to indicate a commercial purpose or viability of an established or proposed business associated with the project.
-The only exception is a student-created logo may be displayed at the project once. - c.
-Any reference to an institution or mentor that supported the finalist's research except as provided in the official ISEF paperwork, most notably Form 1C. - d.
-Any reference to patent status of the project. - e.
-Any items intended for distribution such as disks, CDs, flash drives, brochures, booklets, endorsements, giveaway items, business cards, printed materials or food items designed to be distributed to judges or the public.
-Once again, handouts to judges and to the public are limited to UNALTERED photocopies of the official abstract and certification. - 2.
+- 1. Any information on the project display or items that are selfpromotions or external endorsements are not allowed in the project booth - a.
+The use of commercial logos including known brands, institutional crests or trademarks, flags unless integral to the project and approved by the SRC via inclusion in the Official Abstract and Certification. - b.
+Any reference to an institution or mentor that supported the finalist's research except as provided in an acknowledgement section of the poster and wtihin official ISEF paperwork, most notably Form 1C.
+Published research papers may only be present within a lab notebook. - c.
+Any reference to patent status of the project. - d.
+Any items intended for distribution such as disks, CDs, flash drives, brochures, booklets, endorsements, giveaway items, business cards, printed materials or food items designed to be distributed to judges or the public. - 2.
 Any awards or medals, except for past or present ISEF medals that may be worn by the finalist. - 3.
 Postal addresses, World Wide Web, email and/or social media addresses, QR codes, telephone and/or fax numbers of a project or finalist.
-Note: The only personal information that is permissible to include on the display is information that is also included on the Official Abstract and Certification (Finalist Name, School, City, State, Country).
-Information regarding finalist's age and grade are not permitted. - Active Internet or email connections as part of displaying or operating the project at ISEF. - Any changes, modifications, or additions to projects including any attempt to uncover, replenish or return removed language or items after the approval by the Display & Safety Committee and the Scientific Review Committee has been received is prohibited.

-- Display & Safety inspections will include recording photographic evidence of the approved Project Display and Project booth. - b.
+Note: The only personal information that is permissible to include on the display is the finalist name, school, city, state, country, age and grade. - 4.
+Active Internet or email connections as part of displaying or operating the project at ISEF. - 5.
+Any changes, modifications, or additions to projects including any attempt to uncover, replenish or return removed language or items after the approval by the Display & Safety Committee and the Scientific Review Committee has been received is prohibited. - a.
+Display & Safety inspections will include recording photographic evidence of the approved Project Display and Project booth. - b.
 Finalists who do not adhere to this signed agreement on the ISEF Project Set-up Approval Form regarding this regulation may fail to qualify for competition.